A doctor told us how to get real relief from painful period symptoms, and you can thank us later

-Nothing compares 2 U, period pain, you royal pain in the ass.
+Nothing compares to you, period pain, you royal pain in the ass.
 Between the cramps, back pain, headaches, poop problems, raging acne, bloating, and poor-quality sleep, we’d love to spend a week every month hibernating while our periods do their thang.
 But alas!
-We are working, parenting, school-ing, boss women who have lives to lead—period symptoms be damned!
-That’s why we rounded up this list of expert-approved ways to get relief during your menstrual cycle—because you don’t have time for this ish.
+We are working, parenting, school-ing boss women who have lives to lead, period symptoms be damned!
+That’s why we’ve rounded up this list of expert-approved ways to get relief during your menstrual cycle—because you don’t have time for this ish.

 We asked a doctor to share her top methods for relieving period symptoms, so keep scrolling and then bookmark this page.
 You’ll want to refer back every month forevermore.